unreal4u/pid/README.md

     * Began deprecating old coding standard
 * 2.0.0:
     * Mayor rewrite of basic functioning of the class
+    * Variables can now be passed on as an array instead of per variable
-    * Class now throws only exceptions if something is wrong
+    * Class now throws (more) exceptions when something went wrong
-    * More tests regarding the new functionality
+    * More tests regarding new functionality
     * Backwards compatibility changes:
         * Class will now throw exceptions when it fails at some part instead of silently failing
         * Function <code>getTSpidFile()</code> renamed to <code>getTimestampPidFile()</code>
-        * Swapped arguments

 Contact the author
 -------